Forms IV and V (Years 10 and 11)

 Form IV Michaelmas Term

-With the examinations board’s renewed focus on observational drawing, much of this term is given over to refining drawing skills to ensure that students are able to meet the requisite standard, irrespective of whichever artistic discipline they prefer.
+With the examinations board’s renewed focus on observational drawing, much of this term is given over to refining drawing skills to ensure that students are able to meet the requisite standard, irrespective of which artistic discipline they prefer.
 Students are taught how to draw using a range of methods to suit individual learning.

 Form IV Lent Term

 Students embark on a series of taught workshops in a variety of skills, which the student is then able to use to fit their preferred discipline.
-For example, a workshop in printing could be adapted on to fabric for a student interested in Textiles, on to paper for Fine Art, on to clay for Ceramics, or on to found objects for a student interested in Sculpture.
+For example, a workshop in printing could be adapted onto fabric for a student interested in Textiles, onto paper for Fine Art, onto clay for Ceramics, or onto found objects for a student interested in Sculpture.
 Stop-frame animation could just as easily be produced with textiles as it could with painting or clay.

 Form IV Summer Term & Form V Michaelmas Term

 Students will work with more independence to develop their theme in whichever discipline they are best suited to.
-A series of outcomes will be produced during this time, and which will offer a creative conclusion to themes researched and explored
+A series of outcomes will be produced during this time, and which will offer a creative conclusion to themes researched and explored.

 The Externally Set Assignment (examination project) is released by Edexcel at the beginning of the Lent Term in Form V, and culminates in a 10 hour examination in the Summer Term.